antran89/blog/_posts/notes/2015-07-07-doxygen-and-doxypy.md

 ---

-Doxygen is one of the most popular code documentation generation tool.
-However, Doxygen can’t properly handle python docstring.
-Instead, by preprocessing the python files using doxygen, you can use Doxygen commands inside the python documentation string [^1][^2].
-There is a similar package, doxypyp, which tires to replace all the Doxygen specific commands with human readable strings.
+Doxygen is one of the most popular code documentation generation tools.
+However, Doxygen can’t properly handle python docstrings.
+Instead, by preprocessing the python files using doxygen, you can use Doxygen commands inside python documentation strings [^1][^2].
+There is a similar package, doxypyp, which tries to replace all the Doxygen specific commands with readable strings.

 In this post, I’ll summarize and give a brief tutorial on how to use Doxypypy.